-A salt water swimming pool uses a chlorine generator to transform ordinary salt (sodium chloride) into chlorine, which sanitizes the water.
-Because the chlorine produced combines with sodium and once again becomes salt, chemicals do not need to be continually added to the pool.
-For this reason, a salt water pool is much easier and more economical to maintain than a traditional chlorine- or bromine-treated pool.
+A saltwater swimming pool uses a chlorine generator to transform ordinary salt (sodium chloride) into chlorine, which sanitizes the water.
+In saltwater pools, the generator uses electrolysis to continuously produce free chlorine, which means you don't need to add additional chlorine to the water.
+For this reason, a saltwater pool is much easier and more economical to maintain than a traditional chlorine- or bromine-treated pool.

-Test the free chlorine level in your salt water pool weekly.
-Chlorine should be maintained at 1.0 to 3.0 ppm.
+Test the free chlorine level in your saltwater pool weekly.
+Chlorine should be maintained at 1.0 to 3.0 parts per million.
 Adjust your chlorine generator to run for shorter or longer periods of time if the free chlorine level is lower or higher than these levels.